 At the heart of most Kabbalistic teaching is the “Tree of Life” (Heb. עץ החיים).
 This important mystical symbol is used to teach students about the nature of the universe as the Kabbalists see it.
 The tree is broken into ten spheres, known as Sephirot (Heb. סְפִירוֹת), which are all interconnected.
 The top three spheres are called the Supernal Sephirot and are thought to exist in the ideal non-materialized world, while the bottom seven exist in the physical plane.
 The left pillar of the Tree of Life represents the feminine, and the right pillar represents the masculine.
 The middle pillar represents the union of father and mother.

 There’s a great deal of profound wisdom people have been able to extract simply by studying the Tree of Life in great detail.
-One way people in the modern world can study the wisdom of the Kabbalah is to visit a local Kabbalah Centre.
 The Kabbalah Centre International was established in 1984 to bring the teachings of the Kabbalah to a larger audience.
 The teachers at the Kabbalah Centre assume no prior knowledge of the Jewish tradition or Kabbalistic texts from their students.
 All these teachers ask from their students is as willingness to learn.

 Many celebrities have frequented various Kabbalah Centre locations, including Madonna, Britney Spears, Ariana Grande, and Mick Jagger.
 There are currently Kabbalah Centres in the USA, Europe, Israel, and the Americas.